 If you’re more experienced at lifting, consider the following split routine strategies for your back workouts: Biceps/Back or Chest/Back.

 Many bodybuilders choose to work out their back on the same day as their biceps since the biceps already often synergize with the back in both types of pulling.
-Alternatively, some choose a split routine combining back exercises with chest exercises.
+Alternatively, some choose a split routine combining back exercises with chest exercises for women.
 In a chest/back routine, you are pairing the pullers (back muscles) with their antagonists, the pushers (chest muscles).
 This strategy allows you to perform antagonistic supersets which minimize your recovery time between exercises, maximizing your time efficiency and allowing you to gain strength more quickly.

 Sets and Reps for the Best Back Exercises for Women